 Recession, recession, recession!
 That’s all we’re hearing these days.
 Things are going to be tough for a while, but there’s still a silver lining in every situation if you look at all the angles.

-For instance, now would be a terrific time to put together an exhibit proposal for your local museum or art center.
+For instance, now would be a terrific time to put together an exhibition proposal for your local museum or art center.
 Museums are hurting these days.
 They’re laying off staff and cutting back on budgets.
 You–the local artists–could be a budget-saver for them.
 I hate to put it this way, but you’re a cheap program.